-- Perry and Jackson Counties have withdrawn from the District during fiscal year 2017. - The District has continued to upgrade the parks. - The District continues to work with remaining counties with flood control projects. - The District is continuing its timber management program. - The Executive Director has been working with several other counties attempting to get them to join the District.
-Management hopes that additional counties will join the District in the coming fiscal year.
+- Perry and Jackson Counties have withdrawn from the District during fiscal year 2017 and the District continues working with each county to reach a withdrawal settlement. - The District has continued to upgrade the parks with new campsites and cabins planned for fiscal year 2020. - The District continues to work with remaining counties with flood control projects. - The District is continuing its timber management program. - The District has resumed operation of the water slide at Flint Creek as of September 2019.

-The District's Management and Board of Directors considered many factors when setting the fiscal year 2019 budget and fees that will be charged in the business-type activities.
+The District's Management and the Board of Directors consider many factors when setting the fiscal year 2020 budget and the fees that will be charged in the business-related activities.
+The District updated the rates at the parks on August 1, 2019.

-BUDGET HIGHLIGHTS FOR THE FISCAL YEAR ENDING JUNE 30, 2019
+BUDGET HIGHLIGHTS FOR THE FISCAL YEAR ENDING JUNE 30, 2020